-“to help ensure that those dedicating their lives to the pursuit of knowledge, in service of underserved communities, have the means to do so to the best of their abilities”
+“to help ensure that those dedicating their lives to the pursuit of enhanced public knowledge, especially in the service of underserved communities, have the means to do so to the best of their abilities”

 On the Trust

-The Trust on Contributions to Knowledge was established to help ensure that those dedicating their lives to the pursuit of knowledge, in service of underserved communities, have the means to do so to the best of their abilities.
-The Trust is acutely aware of the often subpar conditions for intellectual work in Africa and in much of its global diasporas, as well as the comparatively inadequate support for institutions that are essential to facilitating such activity.
-These conditions are more often than not linked to global histories of knowledge production and to the place, function, or status often allotted to the study of Africa and its diasporas, as well as to the world’s most regularly underserved, disenfranchised, and marginalized communities.
-The Trust is therefore especially attuned to issues of underrepresentation and self-representation in future contributions to local and global knowledge, with a central mission to improve their range, rigor, depth, and quality in future contributions to local and global knowledge.
+The Trust on Contributions to Public Knowledge was established to help ensure that those dedicating their lives to the pursuit of enhanced public knowledge, especially in the service of underserved communities, have the means to do so to the best of their abilities.
+The Trust is acutely aware of the often difficult conditions for public intellectual work in Africa and in much of its global diasporas, as well as the comparatively inadequate support for institutions that are essential to facilitating such activity.
+These conditions are often as linked to global histories of knowledge production as they are to present economic, political and cultural impediments to the revealing analysis of Africa and its diasporas, and of the world’s most regularly underserved, disenfranchised, and marginalized communities.
+The Trust is therefore especially attuned to the place, function, and status of studying certain regions, problems, and questions in service of the public interest, with a central mission to improve their range, rigor, depth, and quality in future contributions to local and global knowledge.

 The Trust’s Finances